MaxDistructo/mdCore-Discord4J/README.md

 4. By modifying this code, you take full responsibility for anything that is changed.
 5. For anything not specified here, please follow the rules of the Creative Commons license found in the License.md

+## Note

+1. This code is in beta and can not be expected to work perfectly with all versions of Discord4J.
+Requires: Discord4Jv10.0+
+2. Classpath rework is comming very soon and will screw up all code written before the rework.